ITRS-Group/cordial/integrations/servicenow/README.md

 ### Configuration Items

-Note: All values that are intended to be passed to Service Now as a field are unquoted to allow the embedding of special characters unless otherwise mentioned.
+Note: All values that are intended to be passed to ServiceNow as a field are unquoted to allow the embedding of special characters unless otherwise noted.

 * `API`